What are Artform Boards?

 - Ian Whitney – Ian is a composer and experienced arts manager, most recently serving as General Manager & Producer for Music in the Regions, leading 14 regional classical music tours across New South Wales.
 With a Doctorate of Musical Arts, Ian has worked with major Australian ensembles such as the Victorian Opera and Tasmanian Symphony Orchestra, and has held key roles at the Sydney Conservatorium of Music and the Australia Council for the Arts.

-- Jacqui Smith – A highly accomplished arts management professional with extensive experience in the performing arts and higher education, currently serving as a Non-Executive Director of The Song Company.
-Jacqui has led key roles including CEO of the Australian Haydn Ensemble, overseeing their inaugural US tour in 2023, and CEO of the Hume Conservatorium, where she launched the Hume Chamber Music Festival and spearheaded significant regional music education initiatives.
+- Jacqui Smith – A highly accomplished arts manager with over two decades of experience in music, museums and higher education, Jacqui has been a Director and Chair of The Song Company for the past four years.
+Jacqui has led key roles including CEO of the Australian Haydn Ensemble, overseeing their inaugural US tour in 2023, CEO of the Hume Conservatorium, and senior leadership positions in international partnerships and external engagement at the Sydney Conservatorium of Music, the University of Sydney.

 - Nena Beretin – Nena is the Artistic Director of the Phoenix Cultural Centre, a philanthropic initiative supporting talent across the performing arts.
 With a PhD in musicology and a background as Head of Classical Guitar at The King’s School, Nena is an active researcher, presenter, and programmer of classical music at 2MBS Fine Music Sydney.